2020 Euroformula Open Championship

 The 2020 Euroformula Open Championship was a multi-event motor racing championship for single-seater open wheel formula racing cars that was held across Europe.
 The championship featured drivers competing in the new Dallara 320 car, which features the Halo safety device.
 It was the seventh Euroformula Open Championship season.

-CryptoTower Racing Team driver Ye Yifei won the title after the second race at Barcelona, having won 11 races, 13 pole positions, 12 fastest lap.
+CryptoTower Racing Team driver Yifei Ye won the title after the second race at Barcelona, having won 11 races, 13 pole positions, 12 fastest lap.

 Teams and drivers

 All teams utilized the new Dallara 320 chassis.